Ralph Waite: Personal life

 Waite was married three times, two marriages ending in divorce.
 He had three daughters from his first marriage.
 His eldest daughter, Sharon Waite, died of leukemia when she was 9 years old in 1964.
 Liam Waite, one of Waite's stepsons, is also an actor.
 After 50 years away from organized religion, Waite returned in 2010 and became an active member of Spirit of the Desert Presbyterian Fellowship in Palm Desert, California.

 Political involvement

 Waite ran unsuccessfully for Congress in California as a Democrat on three occasions: In 1990, he challenged veteran GOP incumbent Al McCandless in the Riverside County-based 37th district, losing by 5%.
 In 1998, Waite ran in the special election for the then-Palm Springs-based 44th district left vacant by the death of incumbent Sonny Bono.
 He was defeated in that election by Mary Bono, Sonny's widow, and lost to her again that November.

 On October 21, 1991, Waite introduced former California Governor Jerry Brown prior to the latter's speech announcing his candidacy for the 1992 Democratic presidential nomination.

 Electoral history

 Death

 On February 13, 2014, Waite died in Palm Desert, California, of natural causes at age 85.
 He is buried in White Plains Rural Cemetery in New York.
+The NCIS episode "Honor Thy Father", the season 11 finale, is dedicated to Waite's memory.